Skip to main content

 5. Monitor user activity

 Continuously monitor how sensitive data is being accessed and used across your network.
-Implement advanced monitoring tools that can track user activity and detect suspicious behavior in real time, allowing you to respond to potential breaches before they occur.
-Choose user activity monitoring solutions that can provide detailed logs to help you with incident investigation and compliance audits.
+Implement advanced monitoring tools that track user activity and detect suspicious behavior in real time, allowing you to respond to potential breaches before they occur.
+Choose user activity monitoring solutions that provide detailed logs to help you with incident investigation and compliance audits.

 6. Manage third-party risks